hackclub/hackclub/workshops/webcomponents/README.md

 ---
-name: 'Intro to WebComponents'
+name: 'Intro to Web Components'
 description: 'An introduction to web components and custom elements'
-author: '@Shmish'
+author: '@shmishtopher'
-group: 'expieramental'
+group: 'experimental'
 order: 9999
 ---

-# Getting Started With WebComponents
+# Getting Started With Web Components

 ## Table of Contents